saltstack/salt/doc/topics/packaging/index.rst

 Locking down salt-pip's network access and PYTHONPATH
 -------------------------------------------------------

-Four minion config options let an operator control this behavior centrally, instead of relying on every ``salt-pip`` caller to pass the right flags by hand:
+Five minion config options let an operator control this behavior centrally, instead of relying on every ``salt-pip`` caller to pass the right flags by hand: